bmarti44/Cliste/README.md

 ----------
 Download/clone this project to your system.
 Use npm to install:

-npm install require-dir

-npm install mime

-npm install handlebars

-npm install mongodb

-npm install mongoose
+npm install require-dir mime handlebars mongodb mongoose

 Module Creation
 --------